-The 1954 Convention obliges States Parties to take, within the framework of their criminal jurisdiction, all necessary steps to prosecute and impose penal or disciplinary sanctions on persons of whatever nationality who have committed or ordered the commission of a breach of the Convention (Art.
+The Convention obliges States Parties to take, within the framework of their criminal jurisdiction, all the steps needed to prosecute and impose penal or disciplinary sanctions on persons of whatever nationality who have committed or ordered the commission of a breach of the Convention (Art.
 28).

-This obligation encompasses violations committed in situations of international armed conflict and, as far as the provisions related to respect for cultural property are concerned, also those perpetrated during a non-international armed conflict (Art.
+This obligation takes in violations committed in situations of international armed conflict and, as far as provisions related to respect of cultural property are concerned, also when perpetrated during a noninternational armed conflict (Art.
 19).